YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 In an A->B replication configuration, at any given point there can be two possibilities:

-* A is ahead of B, that is, A has updates which are not yet replicated to B.
+* A is ahead of B, i.e. A has updates which are not yet replicated to B.

 * A and B are in sync.
 This happens where there are no new updates on A and all pending updates are replicated to B.

 The steps described in this section perform a switchover (A->B becomes B->A) under both these possibilities.
 When A is ahead of B, these steps generate a lost transaction file which must be applied to the new originating instance as soon as possible.
-The lost transaction file contains transactions which are were not replicated to B. Apply the lost transactions on the new originating instance either manually or in a semi-automated fashion using the M-intrinsic function $ZQGBLMOD().
+The lost transaction file contains transactions which were not replicated to B. Apply the lost transactions on the new originating instance either manually or in a semi-automated fashion using the M-intrinsic function $ZQGBLMOD().
 If you use $ZQGBLMOD(), perform two additional steps (mupip replicate -source -needrestart and mupip replicate -source -losttncomplete) as part of lost transaction processing.
 Failure to run these steps can cause $ZQGBLMOD() to return false negatives that in turn can result in application data consistency issues.

 First, choose a time when there are no database updates or the rate of updates are low to minimize the chances that your application may time out.
 There may be a need to hold database updates briefly during the switchover.
 For more information on holding database updates, refer to the `Instance Freeze section <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#instance-freeze>`_ to configure an appropriate freezing mechanism suitable for your environment.